siesta-zumi/freemarket_sample_63d/README.md

 |password|string|null: false|

 ### Association
-- has_one : identity-informations
+- has_one : identity-information
-- has_one : shipping-addresses
+- has_one : shipping-address
-- has_one : cards
+- has_one : card
 - has_many : orders
 - has_many : items
 - has_many : messages